Nom-nom-hub/floss/README.md

 ## Features

-- **Multi-Model:** Choose from a wide range of LLMs or add your own via OpenAI- or Anthropic-compatible APIs
+- **Multi-Model:** Choose from a wide range of LLMs including Qwen, or add your own via OpenAI- or Anthropic-compatible APIs
 - **Flexible:** Switch LLMs mid-session while preserving context
 - **Session-Based:** Maintain multiple work sessions and contexts per project
 - **LSP-Enhanced:** Floss uses LSPs for additional context, just like you do